thisiswhale/burger-sequelized/README.md

 # Burger Logger Sequelized, the next act

 ## Overview
-The Sequelize version of "Burger Logger"
+The Sequelize version of [Burger Logger](https://github.com/thisiswhale/burger)

 ---
 Programs used: